Tempoture/Tempoture-backend/README.md

 # Backend
 <!-- ABOUT THE Backend -->
 ## About The Backend

-## API Reference
+An API specifies what kind of interactions a user can have with a software.
 The Tempoture backend will make use of three APIs:

 1. [IP Geo Location](https://ipgeolocation.io/ "IP Geo Location")